 This trend is believed to be the primary factor contributing to the 25 percent higher mortality rate for male breast cancer compared to female breast cancer.

 Once the disease has spread to the lymph nodes, which is more common among men, it requires more aggressive treatment and can increase the likelihood of developing a second cancer.
 Men who have had breast cancer have a higher risk for developing cancer in the opposite breast, melanoma and prostate cancer.

-Greater awareness among men and their health care providers is the most critical element of lowering the incidence of male breast cancer, he says.
+Greater awareness among men and their health care providers is the most critical element of lowering the incidence of male breast cancer.
 Additional risk factors for male breast cancer include obesity, older age, radiation exposure, a family history of breast cancer, overdeveloped breast tissue (or gynecomastia), exposure to estrogen and heavy alcohol use.